vduseev/llmsh/README.md

   - Start an interactive chat with a system prompt:

     ```shell
-    llmsh -i -s "You are a helpful assistant"
+    llmsh -i -b "You are a helpful assistant"
     ```

   - Start an interactive role play chat with Mistral 8x7b model:

     ```shell
-    llmsh -i -m "mistral/mistral-medium" -s "You are a poet and I am a critic"
+    llmsh -i -m "mistral/mistral-medium" -b "You are a poet and I am a critic"
     ```

   *As environment variable:*